-It was an ideal cover assignment.
 Being a journalist gave Virginia the freedom to ask probing questions of Vichy officials, determine their loyalty, and recruit a network of informants from among the disaffected.

 In 1941 and 1942 she published a few articles in The Post about life in Vichy France.
 Using her true name in the byline bolstered her credentials as a “legitimate” newswoman.

 In actuality, Virginia was using her cover as a journalist to further her clandestine reporting.
 George Backer, her “cut-out” at the New York Post, accepted Virginia’s secret reports and passed them to British Intelligence in London.
 Early in Virginia’s career as a journalist-spy, she sent her secret messages via Western Union telegram, encoding them to throw-off government censors looking for forbidden and espionage communications.

 This Carte de Identite’, issued by the Vichy Government, was a critically important document because it gave legitimacy to Virginia’s cover assignment as a journalist.
 Though she used her true name when working as a newswoman, she employed a wide variety of “pseudos” (pseudonyms–false names like Philomene, Germaine, and Marie) when engaging in clandestine activity with her agents.

 Hall of Mirrors— Virginia Hall: America’s Greatest Spy of WW II

 —Peter Earnest, Founding Exec.
 Director, International Spy Museum